 Texas Series LLC

-WHY CHOOSE A SERIES LLC
+WHY CHOOSE A SERIES LLC?

-For Real Estate investing holding purposes, a Series LLC is a means to own multiple real estate assets under one entity.
+For real estate investing holding purposes, a Series LLC is a means to own multiple real estate assets under one entity.
 It allows the investor to separate each property into groups that are distinct and insulated from each other from liability.

 Generally, it is a limited liability company that has multiple series (from A-Z) where each series can be organized differently and as needed.
-That is, each series of a Series LLC may have a different characteristic of separate LLC.
+That is, each series of a Series LLC may have a different characteristic of a separate LLC.

-3. HOW IS EACH SERIES PROTECTED FROM LIABILITY
+HOW IS EACH SERIES PROTECTED FROM LIABILITY?

 An individual series is not liable for the obligations and liabilities of other series or the Texas Series LLC as a whole.
-Each individual series records must be maintained and can only account for the assets or businesses associated with that Series separately and apart from other assets of the Series LLC or any other series
+Each individual series’ records must be maintained and can only account for the assets or businesses associated with that Series separately and apart from other assets of the Series LLC or any other series

-How it works – Each individual series can hold assets or businesses separate and apart.
-[It is treated as if separate companies own the assets or businesses].
+How it works: Each individual series can hold assets or businesses separate and apart (it is treated as if separate companies own the assets or businesses).
 A series avoids liability because each individual series is only responsible for its own obligations and wrongdoing.
-Each series is also protected from the obligations and liabilities of the Series LLC as a whole.
+Each series is also protected from the obligations and liabilities of the series LLC as a whole.

 Texas Series LLCs have the flexibility to separate assets within one legal entity without the expense and requirements of forming multiple limited liability companies in order to separate the assets.
 Many real estate investors will be inclined to separate different assets or businesses within the same company where mixing and matching those businesses will: a) cause an increased level of liability; b) generate a greater amount of debt or c) increase taxation treatment.

-Peace of mind– By grouping your many assets or businesses in different series you will rest assured that each asset is safely protected without any exposure to outside liability.
+By grouping your many assets or businesses in different series you will rest assured that each asset is safely protected without any exposure to outside liability.
 Each asset or business can only be affected by its group’s obligation or liability.
 Before the 2009 revelation of Texas Series LLC, investors or owner of various businesses was tasked of with forming multiple “single-purpose LLCs to ensure the same protections [main disadvantage was the added cost of formation and time].
 Note: Foreign Jurisdictions – consider holding those assets (and liabilities) in a separate and traditional

-LLC, especially if the foreign jurisdiction does not recognize Series LLCs.
+LLC, especially if the foreign jurisdiction does not recognize series LLCs.